 The question is, why would the props department need to take two separate photos?
 Why couldn't the one picture be used in both shots?
 Strange.

-•Look quickly and you can see that the owner of the pawn shop is none other than Charlie Hall.
+• The pawn shop is the "A And Z" pawn shop.
+Look quickly and you can see that the owner is Charlie Hall.
 Hall worked as a production assistant on the picture.

 Stan / Alf Laurel

 Captain of the S.S.
 Periwinkle

 Mrs. Daphne Hardy